TimingJL/links_preview/README.md

 # Link Preview

-In this practice, I'm going to use LinkThumbnailer Rubygems to create a Link Preview App so that after the user add an link, the App can give you back an object containing images and website informations.
+In this practice, I'm going to use LinkThumbnailer Rubygems to create a Link Preview App so that after the user add a link, the App can give you back an object containing images and website informations.
 Works like Facebook link previewer.

 https://github.com/gottfrois/link_thumbnailer